Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/01-genomics-with-R-&-bioconductor-I.md

 	width="40%" height="40%" />
 </p>

-- The choice of which software you use for these types of operations is dependent on what you are doing and what you need to do next.
+- The choice of which software you use for these types of operations is dependent on your task and analysis pipeline.
 For example, if plan to use other Bioconductor packages after determining overlap between sets of regions, you may choose to use R/Bioconductor.
 If you simply need to intersect two BED files quickly to be used as input into another UNIX-based software, it may be advantageous to use BEDTools.

 - This lesson is not intended to be a comprehensive introduction to the complete functionality of any of the packages discussed here, and would be impossible to achieve in the time we have.
 This lesson is based off of similar exercises available from far more comprehensive vignettes and documentation at the Bioconductor webpages for package.
-I encourage you to use this lesson as a starting point to direct you toward these more comprehensive resources.
+Use this lesson as a starting point to direct you toward these more comprehensive resources.